-The eluate RNAs were mostly 25 to 31 nt in length (Fig. 1A), and Northern blot analysis indicated a testis-specific expression pattern (Fig. 1B).
+The eluate RNAs were mostly 25 to 31 nt in length (Fig. 1A), and Northern analysis indicated a testis-specific expression pattern (Fig. 1B).
 Most eluate RNAs began with a 5' uridine (~84%), but no other sequence features or motifs were detected.
-A dominant subpopulation at 29 to 30 nt was observed (Fig. 1C); however, these 29- to 30-nt oligomers could not be distinguished from most of the remaining eluate reads by other criteria, including 5' nucleotide, genomic locus, and annotation.
+A dominant subpopulation at 29 to 30 nt was observed (Fig. 1C), however these 29 to 30mers could not be distinguished from most of the remaining eluate reads by other criteria, including 5' nucleotide, genomic locus, or annotation.
 Thus, all the eluate RNAs that did not match annotated noncoding RNAs (miRNA, tRNA, rRNA, and snRNA) were considered together as representing a single newly identified class of small RNAs.

 To understand potential functions for these RNAs, we purified the associated proteins.
 By monitoring the RNAs, we developed a five-step scheme to purify the native complex to near homogeneity (Fig. 2, A and B).
 Mass spectrometry of the purified complex identified the rat homologs to Piwi (Riwi) and the human RecQ1 protein (Fig. 2 and fig. S1).
-Western blotting confirmed the copurification of Riwi and rRecQ1 with the small RNAs (Fig. 2C, but see also independent purification described below).
-We designate RNAs found with rat Piwi to be Piwi-interacting RNAs (piRNAs) and the complex to be the piRNA complex (piRC).
+Western blotting confirmed the copurification of Riwi and rRecQ1 with the small RNAs (Fig. 2C, but see also Fig. 4 below).
+We designate RNAs found with rat Piwi to be Piwiinteracting RNAs (piRNAs) and the complex to be the piRNA complex (piRC).